plepe/overpass-frontend/README.md

 ## OverpassObject.leafletFeature(options)
 Returns a feature for adding to a Leaflet based map.
 As options all Path resp.
 Marker options are available, additionally:

-* nodeType: if the feature (or a relation member) is a node, create one of the following Layers: 'CircleMarker' (default), 'Circle', 'Marker'.
+* nodeFeature: if the feature (or a relation member) is a node, create one of the following Layers: 'CircleMarker' (default), 'Circle', 'Marker'.
-* radius: if nodeType is 'Circle' or 'CircleMarker', use this value as radius.
+* radius: if nodeFeature is 'Circle' or 'CircleMarker', use this value as radius.

 If the geometry is not available (e.g. it has not been loaded), will return `null`.